iShapeNoise/ardublockly/README.md

 ## Credit
 This project has been inspired by [ArduBlockly](https://github.com/carlosperate/ardublockly) developed by [Carlos Pereira Atencio](https://www.embeddedlog.com/).

-Blockly original source is Copyright of Google Inc. [https://developers.google.com/blockly/][1].
-A list of changes to the Blockly fork can be found in the [Blockly subdirectory README][17] file.
+Blockly original source is Copyright of [Google Inc.](https://developers.google.com/blockly/).

 ## License
 Unless stated otherwise, the source code of this projects is